Forecasting the Remaining Duration of an Ongoing Solar Flare: Plain Language Summary

 \section{Plain Language Summary}

 The X-ray emissions from a solar flare can impact the Earth's ionosphere, ionizing the atoms and thereby increasing the total electron content.
 This is turn reduces the range of radio communications, effectively causing a blackout.
 Unfortunately, it is not clear how long any given flare might last, and therefore how long communications could be adversely impacted.
-The duration of a solar flare is not related to the size of that flare, so it is not straightforward to predict how long it might last from simple observations.
+The duration of a solar flare is not related to the size of that flare (as measured by the peak brightness of X-ray emissions), so it is not straightforward to predict how long it might last from simple observations.
 In this work, we develop a method that allows us to forecast that duration in real time using a machine learning algorithm.
-This would then allow prediction of how long radio communications will be impacted.
+This allows us to predict how long radio communications will be impacted.